 After confirming everyone’s safety, report the crash to the police department or California Highway Patrol for future records.

-California Vehicle Code Section 20008 requires you to report the incident within 24 hours if injuries or death occurred.
-A police report will also strengthen your car accident claim when your attorney has valuable information to determine who is at fault in your case.
+California Vehicle Code Section 20008 requires you to report any incident that results in injuries or deaths within 24 hours.
+A police report will also strengthen your car accident claim because it provides valuable information in determining fault for your case.

 - Names